zacharlie/effective-dollop/simple-php-gallery/readme.md

 "#85929E","#2E4053","white","fa fa-ban","#","Lorem Ipsum","Lorem ipsum dolor sit amet."
 ```

-## Icon Availablity

-This app uses a local copy of the Font Awesome library (not a CDN).
-Included is a Font Awesome Free Web package, which does not support all available font awesome icons (e.g. brands).
-Swap out the fa folder with your Font Awesome distribution to get access to your additional icons.
-Info on the current version is available in */fa/version.txt*

 ## Data Integrity

 Enscapulating the item values in quotes **(")** within the csv source is a strict requirement.